diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 ----------------------------

 Let us start with Futhark's own Game of Life visualisation.
-This is arguably the simplest of the four visualisations, as it is actually not interactive.
+This is the simplest of the four visualisations, as it is actually not interactive.
 However, it shows how few lines of code are needed to integrate Futhark, NumPy, and PyGame.

 First, here is a video of me running the visualisation!